 It is important to elucidate the underlying contributory factors of cerebral venous thrombosis and to devise a treatment strategy to correct them.
 Women who are on hormonal contraceptive therapy should seek non-estrogen based methods of contraception such as the levonorgestrel and copper intrauterine devices or progestin-only pill.
 Further testing to identify the etiology of all acquired and reversible thrombophilic states should be conducted and when possible, corrected.
 In addition to clinical follow-up, the American Heart Association and American Stroke Association recommend follow-up imaging 3 to 6 months after diagnosis to assess for recanalization.

-The diagnosis and management of cerebral venous thrombosis is challenging and best managed by a multidisciplinary team that includes a neurologist, neurosurgeon, radiologist, hematologist, anethesiologist, ICU nurses and an intensivist.
+The diagnosis and management of cerebral venous thrombosis is challenging and best managed by an interprofessional team that includes a neurologist, neurosurgeon, radiologist, hematologist, anethesiologist, ICU nurses and an intensivist.
 Management is initially focused on identifying and addressing life-threatening complications of cerebral venous thrombosis, including increased intracranial pressure (ICP), seizures, and coma.
 Next, attention should be shifted to specific therapy, including anticoagulation and in certain cases, catheter-directed fibrinolysis and surgical thrombectomy.
 The prognosis of these patients is guarded.
 Even those who survive are often left with permanent neurological deficits.

 |||Rawala MS,Noorani MM,Gulati R,Waqas S,Dave D, Elevated Factor VIII Level Associated with Transverse Cerebral Venous Sinus Thrombosis.
 The American journal of case reports.
 2019 Mar 2; [PubMed PMID: 30824680]|